DatN99/FitnessTracker/README.md

 # FitnessTracker
 App that allows you to see your strength progress, over a graph, by manually-inputted workouts

-CHECK MASTER BRANCH FOR ALL COMMITS
+CHECK MASTER BRANCH FOR ALL COMMITS AND SOURCE CODE

 Users can switch between fragments by selecting on the desired tab using the bottom navigation.
 The opening fragment will always be the "StartWorkoutFragment" class